 F2 from the VSCOCam F series is great for moody landscapes, edgy street photography, flat lays and any image with pink/magenta in it (awesome for floral still life photos).
 I find that it does not work so well with very high dynamic range images, particularly backlit portraits- but there are going to be exceptions.
 It has an edgy look with faded shadows, overall desaturation, vibrant magenta tones.

-Along with the VSCO Cam A6, SE3 and M5 inspired Lightroom presets, this VSCOCam F2 inspired Lightroom edit is available for download at my Etsy store.
+Along with the VSCO Cam A6, SE3 and M5 inspired Lightroom presets, this VSCOCam F2 inspired Lightroom edit is available for download at my preset store.

 In VSCO Cam App there is an option of choosing different degrees of the preset for different looks, so I've aimed for the same thing in my editing.
 My Lightroom preset in F2- is the subtle version, F2 is the regular version, and F2+ is the increased version with more dramatic colour shifts and fading.